-A range of other indices have a direct effect upon the MTFS and are useful for consideration at this point.
+1.6.4 A range of other indices have a direct effect upon the MTFS and are useful for consideration at this point.
 Tabulated below are the RPI (Retail Price Index), CPI (Consumer Price Index), the base rate and the LIBOR (London Inter-Bank Offered Rate) over a similar period.

+Mar Mar Mar Mar May

-Mar 2009 Mar 2010 Mar 2011 Mar 2012 May 2012
+2009 2010 2011 2012 2012

 Current

 RPI -0.4% 4.4% 5.3% 3.6% 3.1%

 CPI 2.9% 3.4% 4.1% 3.5% 2.8%

 Base Rate 0.5% 0.5% 0.5% 0.5% 0.5%

 LIBOR 1mth 0.533% 0.237% 0.253% 0.241% 0.243%

-As previously stated the government is in consultation with local government over localising business rates and local powers to grant council tax discounts that will replace centrally funded benefits.

-The Strategic Revenue Projection

-The strategic revenue projection is a model used annually by Cabinet to concisely project the effect of major local and national priorities on the future revenue budget of the Council.
+- 1.6.5 As previously stated the government is in consultation with local government over localising business rates and local powers to grant council tax discounts that will replace centrally funded benefits.
+The current situation regarding each is considered later in this report. - 1.7 The Strategic Revenue Projection - 1.7.1 The strategic revenue projection is a model used annually by Cabinet to concisely project the effect of major local and national priorities on the future revenue budget of the Council.
 In the past Cabinet has used, at this early stage, a document that models three outcomes: the currently expected outcome; the worst case; and the best case.
-This enabled cabinet to consider the currently expected outcome, recommended by the report of Corporate Leadership Team, against alternatives.

-All three models use predictions regarding factors such as inflation rates and the consequences of local and national initiatives on the future revenue budget of the Council.
-The most significant factors are set out individually below.

-The three strategic revenue projections are given at Appendix D to the report of Corporate Leadership Team.
-Cabinet could select one as the future planning tool or modify any of the three to meet their favoured assumptions.
+This enables cabinet to consider the currently expected outcome, recommended by this report, against alternatives. - 1.7.2 All three models use predictions regarding factors such as inflation rates and the consequences of local and national initiatives on the future revenue budget of the Council.
+The most significant factors are discussed individually later in this report. - 1.7.3 The three strategic revenue projections are given at Appendix D. Cabinet may wish to select one as the future planning tool or modify any of the three to meet their favoured assumptions.
 There is a significant amount of detail in each of the three models created by the assumptions.
-They are set out in detail in Appendix E to the report of Corporate Leadership Team.
-Where specific values are quoted in the report of Corporate Leadership Team they relate to the values calculated in the "currently expected" model unless otherwise stated.
+They are set out in detail in Appendix E. Where specific values are quoted in this report they relate to the values

-It was recommended that Cabinet adopt the "currently expected" model as the planning tool used for consultation and future MTFS planning.

-Significant Assumptions in the Strategic Revenue Projection ("SRP")
+- calculated in the "currently expected" model unless otherwise stated. - 1.7.4 It is recommended that Cabinet adopt the "currently expected" model as the planning tool used for consultation and future MTFS planning. - 1.8 Significant Assumptions in the Strategic Revenue Projection - Inflation Indices - 1.8.1 These are considered in detail for their effect on the subjective elements of the revenue account.

-Inflation Indices

-These were considered in detail for their effect on the subjective elements of the revenue account.
 The budget for 2012/13 has been divided between employee costs, energy costs, business rates, contractual commitments and other running costs.
 For each subjective element the appropriate index and rate have been discussed with services managers.
 In the case of employee costs a new, simplified grade structure was introduced for 2012/13 and the index reflects the cost of expected increments within that new structure.

-Welfare Reform
+- Welfare Reform